harness/developer-hub/kb/continuous-integration/harness-cloud-faqs.md

 ---
-title: Harness CI Cloud FAQs
+title: Harness Cloud FAQs
-description: This article addresses some frequently asked questions about Harness CI Cloud/Harness' hosted infrastructure.
+description: This article addresses some frequently asked questions about Harness Cloud/Harness' hosted infrastructure.
 sidebar_position: 3
 ---

 ## **Security**

-### Can I trust Harness CI Cloud with my intellectual property (source code, artifacts, and so on)?
+### Can I trust Harness Cloud with my intellectual property (source code, artifacts, and so on)?

 Yes.
-Harness CI Cloud **doesn't** retain your data after running a build. ([link to docs](https://developer.harness.io/docs/continuous-integration/secure-ci/secure-connect/))
+Harness Cloud **doesn't** retain your data after running a build. ([link to docs](https://developer.harness.io/docs/continuous-integration/secure-ci/secure-connect/))

-### Can Harness CI Cloud securely connect to my complex and private firewalled infrastructure?
+### Can Harness Cloud securely connect to my complex and private firewalled infrastructure?

 Yes.
-You can use [Secure Connect](https://developer.harness.io/docs/continuous-integration/secure-ci/secure-connect/) for Harness CI Cloud to connect to your private assets through a secure tunnel.
+You can use [Secure Connect](https://developer.harness.io/docs/continuous-integration/secure-ci/secure-connect/) for Harness Cloud to connect to your private assets through a secure tunnel.

 * Extension of your existing private infrastructure
 * Dedicated infrastructure
 * Encryption at rest and in transit
-* Passwords are stored using OIDC
+* Password-less access using OIDC
 * No customer assets stored in Harness

 <!--   <DocImage path={require('static/harness-cloud-faqs-1-secure-connect.png')} width="60%" height="60%" title="Click to view full size image" />
 -->
 ![secure connect image](static/harness-cloud-faqs-1-secure-connect.png)

-### Can I prove that Harness CI Cloud is secure so I can get it approved quickly by the required stakeholders (security team, DevOps platform team, infrastructure teams, and so on)?
+### Can I prove that Harness Cloud is secure so I can get it approved quickly by the required stakeholders (security team, DevOps platform team, infrastructure teams, and so on)?

 Yes.
-Harness CI Cloud has been penetration tested by external experts, and it is [ISO and SOC2](https://trust.harness.io/) certified.
-If you're already using Harness CI Cloud, additional approval isn't needed to enable Secure Connect to connect to your firewalled assets.
+Harness Cloud has been penetration tested by external experts, and it is [ISO and SOC2](https://trust.harness.io/) certified.
+If you're already using Harness Cloud, additional approval isn't needed to enable Secure Connect to connect to your firewalled assets.

-### What is SLSA and why do I need it?
+### What is SLSA, and why do I need it?

 **SLSA** (Supply-chain Levels for Software Artifacts) is a security framework designed to ensure the integrity of software supply chains.
 It provides a set of standards and practices that organizations can adopt to mitigate the risks associated with software development and deployment, particularly those related to the integrity and security of software artifacts.